OllanatytamboOllanatytambo UrubamabaUrubamaba PisacPisac

 Ollantaytambo:

-The only disruption to this otherwise peaceful paradise are the hundreds of tour busses, large cargo trucks and tons of taxis which flood the streets on a daily basis.
+The only disruption to this otherwise peaceful paradise is the hundreds of tour buses, large cargo trucks and tons of taxis that flood the streets on a daily basis.
 Something you need to be careful of.
 They don’t seem to heed to pedestrians whatsoever!

 From Cusco to Ollantaytambo:

-Large signs for both Urubamba and Ollantaytambo are visibly displayed up on your right hand side, as you turn onto Grau.
+Large signs for both Urubamba and Ollantaytambo are visibly displayed on your right-hand side, as you turn onto Grau.

-It costs 15sol (€4) for a direct car or 10sol (€2.65) for collectivo.
-Take the comfortable minivan as it’s only a 1.5hr drive.
-Collectivos leave when full, roughly every 30mins.
+It costs 15 sol (€4) for a direct car or 10 sol (€2.65) for collectivo.
+Take the comfortable minivan as it’s only a 1.5-hour drive.
+Collectivos leave when full, roughly every 30 mins.
 Be a little patient.

-We were very happy with Wasai Away Hostel, sitting and staring at the main plaza.
-For €14 per night we got a twin room with private bathroom, and a basic breakfast of eggs, bread, spread and coffee included.
-The wifi was good, and although it lacked a kitchen there are cheap menu del dias nearby.
+We were very happy with the Wasai Away Hostel, sitting and staring at the main plaza.
+For €14 per night we got a twin room with a private bathroom, and a basic breakfast of eggs, bread, spread and coffee included.
+The wifi was good, and although it lacked a kitchen there was a cheap menu del dias nearby.

 Walk out from the hostel, take a right and head towards the market.
 50 metres on your left is a sign with menus for 5sol (€1.30) for soup, mains and a drink.
 The food here is so good!
 Try the Lomo Saltado, it’s basically a sweet and sour beef curry.